thesse1/webmethods-api-gateway-staging/README.md

 ### Value substitution using using Azure DevOps Replace Tokens extension

 Any text field in any asset on the DESIGN stage can include placeholders in the format `#{placeholder_name}#` at any point in the text field content.
-These placeholders will be replaced during the build phase on the BUILD environment by the `Deploy arbitrary/selected API projects` pipelines by values specific for the intended target stage of this build.
+These placeholders will be replaced during the build phase on the BUILD environment by the `Deploy selected/arbitrary API project(s)` pipelines by values specific for the intended target stage of this build.
 The values are pulled from Azure DevOps pipeline variables which can be managed in the Azure DevOps variable groups DEV_INT_value_substitutions, DEV_EXT_value_substitutions, TEST_INT_value_substitutions, TEST_EXT_value_substitutions, PROD_INT_value_substitutions and TEST_EXT_value_substitutions.

 This facilitates a separation of concern between API configuration experts managing the asset definitions in API Gateway and API providers managing the actual parameter values for their APIs on the different target stages directly in Azure DevOps without having to work on the API Gateway DESIGN (or in the repository code).
 On the other hand, this means that the target stage-specific values will not be managed in Git, but directly in the Azure DevOps project.